-The Saint John Boutique Hotel – Valletta
+Accommodation in Valletta – The Saint John Boutique Hotel

-There are lots of pubs and restaurants near the hotel but if you are looking for a recommendation, then check out Noni Restaurant.
+There are lots of pubs and restaurants near the hotel but if you are looking for a good recommendation, then check out Noni Restaurant.

-The Palace Hotel – Sliema
+Accommodation in Sliema – The Palace Hotel

 If food and drink is your thing then you will be glad to the know the resort has 2 bars (including the pool bar) and 2 restaurants.

-The Palace Hotel, Sliema is the perfect spot all year round, especially for a weekend break with your partner or friends.
+The Palace Hotel, Sliema is the perfect spot for that summer holiday all year round.
+Whether you are on a romantic getaway with your partner or holidaying with family.

 If you are looking for a restaurant with views overlooking Valletta and not to far away from the hotel, then you should check out Chop House Restaurant.

 The closest international airport is Malta International Airport and London Stansted flights with Jet2 are just over 3hrs.
-Valletta city centre is only 10 kms away from the airport, making it one of the quickest and most accessible cities to get to in Europe.
+Valletta city centre is only 10 km away from the airport, making it one of the quickest and most accessible cities to get to in Europe.